-Eric Timmons graduated from MIT in 2010 with Bachelors degrees in Aerospace Engineering with Information Technologies and Physics.
-He is currently completing his Masters degree in the AeroAstro Department.
-Eric is researching fast approximate state estimation for hybrid discrete/continuous systems.
+Eric Timmons has graduated from MIT with Bachelors degrees in Aerospace Engineering and Physics (2010) and a Masters in Aerospace Engineering (2013).
+He is currently completing his Ph.D. degree in the EECS Department as part of the MIT/Woods Hole Oceanographic Institution (WHOI) Joint Program.
+Eric is researching the application of automated planning to autonomous underwater vehicles.
 Outside of research, Eric’s interests include robotics, UAVs, and teaching.

-Peng is a second year graduate student in the Aeronautics and Astronautics department at MIT.
-His research focuses on the collaboration between humans and autonomous systems in planning and execution tasks, especially under unexpected plan failure situations.
-He received Bachelor of Engineering degree in Mechanical Engineering from the Hong Kong University of Science and Technology in June 2010.
+Peng was a PhD student in the Aeronautics and Astronautics department at MIT.
+His research focused on the development of autonomous systems that can better collaborate with humans in planning and execution complex tasks, especially under over-subscribed and risky situations.
+He received his Bachelor of Engineering degree in Mechanical Engineering from the Hong Kong University of Science and Technology in June 2010.

 Lawrence A. M. Bush